lezzycan/apexNetworkTest/README.md

 ├─ ui

--     Here each feature of this project will be create folder which would contain the view and viewmodel of each feature.
+-     Here each feature of this project will be create folder which would contain the view and controller and binding of each feature.
 -     Note: On no account should viewmodels know about eachother.
-Every View should have its viewmodel. e.g. home/home_view && home_viewmodel.
+Every controller should have its coontroller. e.g. home && home_controller.

 │  └─ shared
 │     ├─ dumb_widgets